n3rdopolis/rebeccablackos/README.txt

       The bootloader is where the video memory for this driver is prepared, before the kernel starts, which is why the resolution for hardware that requires simpledrm must be configured in the bootloader.
 Grub tries its best to detect your resolution, with one that is supported by both your BIOS and your monitor.
-The resolution can be customised, especially on VMs which may tend to default to a smaller screen size.
+The resolution can be customized, especially on VMs which may tend to default to a smaller screen size.

       For Live CD mode, in the boot menu, hit the 'e' key. and set SetCustomResolution to 1 (from 0) and then change the set gfxmode= line to your desired resolution, and hit "CTRL+X"